alexpcooper/updates-to-slack/README.md

 ### Limitations
-* This plugin has been tested on WordPress core versions 5.3 onwards.
+* This plugin has been tested on WordPress core versions 4.0 onwards.
 * I currently have this Updates to Slack plugin running on several live WordPress sites; it has proved very useful.
-* This plugin has not been tested on a WordPress Multisite environment.
-If you try it and it works then brilliant!
-Please let me know.
-If not, and you need it to, please get in touch and I'll be happy to look into it.
 * If there's a demand to continue to add further functionality to this plugin then I am open to doing so.
 In the meantime I intend to keep it working on new versions of WordPress.